Special Educational Needs and Disability (SEND) Policy

 The school is committed to working in partnership with parents to support pupils with special educational needs and recognises that parents hold key information, knowledge and experience to contribute to the shared view of the child's needs and the best ways of supporting them.
 Parents’ views are sought at all stages and are recorded at review meetings and at any other time they discuss the needs of their child.

-Should parents wish to discuss a concern they are welcome to make an appointment to do so with the class teacher or SENCO via the school office.
+Should parents wish to discuss a concern they are welcome to make an appointment to do so with the class teacher or SENCo via the school office or website.
 Individual arrangements will be made for parents who experience literacy or communication difficulties or who speak English as an additional language.

-Parents have access to the SEND policy and can find further help and information, including where to find independent support and advice, in the schools SEND information report, both of which can be found on the school’s website (Link to SEND info report).
+Parents have access to the SEND policy and can find further help and information, including where to find independent support and advice, in the schools SEND Information Report, both of which can be found on the school’s website.

 Supporting Pupils with medical conditions

-The school recognises that pupils with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+The school recognises that pupils with medical conditions should be properly supported so that they have full access to education, including school visits and physical education.

-Where pupils have a medical condition which requires medication to be administered in school, this can be arranged with the SENCO and is usually carried out by the school’s Welfare Officer.
+Where pupils have a medical condition, which requires prescribed medication to be administered in school, this can be arranged with the SENCo.

-Full arrangements for supporting pupils with medical needs can be viewed in the medical needs policy on the school website (provide Link).
+Full arrangements for supporting pupils with medical needs can be viewed in the Medication and Health Needs Policy on the school website.

-The SENCO’s will meet termly to review the SEN development plan and to evaluate the success of SEND provision.
+The SENCos will meet termly to review the SEND development plan and to evaluate the success of SEND provision.
 The following criteria can be used to measure effective implementation of the School’s SEND policy.
 They can be used in the annual report to parents by the Governors.

 • Accurate records of intervention are kept for all pupils with SEND.